Delphiniki/PUSBGuard/README.md

 * 🖥️ Enterprise Ready: Fully compatible with Windows 11 Pro/LTSC and Windows Server 2022.

 ------------------------------

+⚠️ Running for the First Time (Windows SmartScreen) Because PUSBGuard_V1.0 is an unsigned open-source tool, Windows may display a "Windows protected your PC" warning.
+This is a standard security feature for unrecognized apps.
+To run the application safely:

+    Right-click the PUSBGuard_V1.exe file and select Properties.
+    In the General tab, look for the Security section at the bottom and check the Unblock box.
+    Click Apply and then OK.
+    Alternatively, when the blue warning box appears, click "More info" and then select "Run anyway".

+Why the warning appears:

+    Unsigned Binary: As an independent project, this .exe does not have a paid digital certificate.
+    PyInstaller Wrapper: The tool used to bundle the Python code into an .exe is sometimes flagged by heuristic engines as a "false positive".
+    Administrative Actions: The app manages Registry keys and Scheduled Tasks, which are sensitive system behaviors.

+Verify the integrity yourself:
+Always check the SHA-256 hash provided in this README against your downloaded file using PowerShell:
+Get-FileHash .\PUSBGuard_V1.0.exe

 ## 🛠️ How to Rebuild the App
 To build the standalone .exe from the source, follow these steps:
 1. Prerequisites